-Endometrial Thickness in Pregnancy – Causes & Treatment
+Endometrium Thickness in Pregnancy – Normal Range, Symptoms & Treatment

+Thickened endometrium and pregnancy are correlated.
+Yes, but how?
 For a female body to conceive and sustain a pregnancy, a number of things need to fall into place.
-Fertilisation is just the tip of the iceberg – there are a ton of processes that take place in your uterus that ensure the egg stays secure.
-One of the key aspects in that regard is the endometrium and the thickness of its wall.
+Fertilisation is just the tip of the iceberg; there are a ton of processes that take place in your uterus that ensure the egg stays secure, including the endometrium and the thickness of its wall.
+A normal endometrial thickness for pregnancy is ideal for ensuring fertility.
 We all must be aware of what happens inside our bodies during pregnancy.
 So, in this article, we shall discuss what an endometrium is and all the aspects regarding endometrial thickness for pregnancy, which is essential to help women conceive successfully.
 We will also look at ways to increase endometrial thickness for conceiving.
-Let’s begin!
+Let’s begin

 What Is an Endometrium?

 On MRI or an ultrasound, the endometrium looks like a dark line called an endometrial stripe.
-Let’s take a look at the points given below and understand its appearance, thickness, and changes.
+Let’s take a look at the points given below and understand its appearance, thickness, and changes (1).

 • Menstrual and Early Proliferative Phase: The endometrium is a thin and bright echogenic stripe that has a basal layer with minimal fluid.